 9. Wash from the top down and use snow foam

 When it comes to washing the outside of your car, it makes sense to start at the top and work your way down.
 After all, gravity will do a decent job of pulling any loose muck, mud and dirt to the ground, plus you won’t have to do parts of the car twice when dirty water runs over them again.

 Using snow foam is another great option.
 Snow foam targets the grime and road contaminates on your car’s paintwork and loosens it safely.
-AutoFinesse Avalanche or Autoglym Polar Blast are top snow foams to use on your car – simply apply and then hose down or pressure wash off.
-The brand new Halfords Snow Foamer Kit is also perfect and compatible with all Halfords/Karcher K series pressure washers.
+Autoglym Polar Blast is a top snow foam to use on your car – simply apply and then hose down or pressure wash off.
+The Halfords Snow Foamer Kit is also perfect and compatible with all Halfords/Karcher K series pressure washers.

 Wheels can be the toughest part of the car to clean.
 Close to the road and prone to getting covered in dust from the brakes, your shiny alloys can soon look dull and dirty no matter what the season is.
 They may require tougher cleaning products than the rest of your car.

-Try the Auto Finesse Aqua Deluxe Drying Towel, a super-absorbent towel that soaks up water and leaves a completely dry body that’s ready for waxing and polishing.
-Or, try the Halfords Drying Towel, which is super plush and soft.
+Try the Halfords Drying Towel, a super-absorbent and plush towel that soaks up water and leaves a completely dry body that’s ready for waxing and polishing.
 The long piles of microfibre towels quickly and easily absorb water and remove detailing sprays, waxes and sealant residue if being used to buff.